The following grounds apply when the landlord is changing the use of the building:

 Ground 4: You intend to move into the property

 A mandatory ground.
-Your intention must be that you plan to live there for at least three months.
+Your intention must be that you plan to live there for at least 3 months.
 Note that where two or more people jointly own the property, any one of them will count as the landlord.

 Ground 5: A family member intends to move in